copremesis/endoh1/README.md

 http://ioccc.org/2012/endoh1

-when attempting this
+when attempting this command:

 `wget -r http://ioccc.org/2012/endoh1/`

-it would grab a slew more projects
+it would grab a slew more projects.

-I wanted it to be easier to obtain this source code work of art Enjoy!!!
+Instead I pushed it to this repo and even made a docker to make life easier for those interested in studying this sort of stuff.

-# docker container
+# docker repo

 ```bash
 git pull copremesis/ascii-fluid